byTreneib/GMSExtract/README.md

 # GMSExtract

 ### Description
-This script is intended to be used for extracting the H-/P-/EUH-Statements from chemicals' safety data sheets.
-The extracted Statements will be returned as TAB-separated Lists of the COMMA-separated statements in order of their discovery within the input. e.g.
+This script is intended to be used for extracting the H-/P-/EUH-Statements and the WGK (Wassergefährdungsklasse) from chemicals' safety data sheets.
+The extracted Statements will be returned as SEMICOLON-separated Lists of the COMMA-separated statements in order of their discovery within the input. e.g.
 ```
-H319, H335, H315	P261, P302 + P352, P280, P305 + P351 + P338, P271	EUH061
+H319, H335, H315;P261, P302 + P352, P280, P305 + P351 + P338, P271;EUH061;1
 ```

 Input may be the path to a pdf file, finished with an empty input line. `*.pdf` will read all PDFs in the current directory. <br>